Windows 11 lifecycle for Home and Pro

 Windows 11 21H2Original releaseOctober 4, 2021October 8, 2024No

 Typically, you want to upgrade to the latest version before the device’s feature update reaches its end of service.
-Although this is a manual process, if you don’t upgrade ahead of time, eventually, your computer will try to upgrade manually to prevent going out of support.
-This happens as the version installed on your computer nears the end of service.
+Although this is a manual process, if you don’t upgrade ahead of time, your computer will eventually attempt to upgrade manually to prevent going out of support.
+This occurs as the version installed on your computer nears the end of its service life.

-The lifecycle is different if you use the Windows 11 Long Term Servicing Branch (LTSB) editions.
-Windows 11 LTSB is the best edition if you’re not into feature updates.
-This edition is supported for up to 10 years, there’s no bloatware, and they don’t get feature updates.
+The lifecycle is different if you use the Windows 11 Long-Term Servicing Channel (LTSC) editions.
+Windows 11 LTSC is the best edition if you’re not interested in receiving feature updates.
+This edition is supported for up to 10 years, comes without bloatware, and does not receive feature updates.

 Windows 11 Enterprise LTSC 2024 was released on October 1, 2024, and it’ll be supported until October 1, 2034.